abhishek376/oozie-dotnetapi/README.md

 Simple Oozie .NET API

-Call the Oozie workflow using the Oozie REST API.
+Calling the Oozie workflow from C# using the Oozie REST API.

 For more detailed information http://abhishek376.wordpress.com/2013/05/31/oozie-workflow-net-api/